-To explore the benefits of incorporating the sequential and geographical effect, densifying technique and modeling personalized preference into PPR respectively, we compare our model with four carefully designed variations, i.e., PPR-RL, PPR-Seq, PPR-Den and PPR-GRU.
-We show the results in terms of Acc@5, Pre@5, Rec@5, and NDCG@5 on three datasets in Fig. 2.
+To explore the benefits of incorporating the sequential and geographical effect, densifying technique and modeling personalized preference into PPR, respectively, we compare our model with four carefully designed variations, i.e., PPR-RL, PPR-Seq, PPR-Den and PPR-GRU.
+We show the results in terms of Acc@5, Pre@5, Rec@5, and NDCG@5 on three datasets in Fig. 3.

 Based on the results, we have the following observations: First, PPR achieves the best performance in most cases on three datasets, indicating that PPR benefits from simultaneously considering the various contextual factors and personalized preference in a joint way.
 Second, the contributions of different components to recommendation performance are different.
 Sequential and geographical effect and modeling personalized preference have comparable importance, specifically, the later contributes more on Gowalla, and the former contributes more on Foursquare.
 And both of them are necessary for improving performance.
 Furthermore, through the comparison of PPR and PPR-Den, it is obvious that the densifying trick works for alleviating the data sparse issue.
-Third, our PPR and PPR-GRU exhibit a decent performance compared to other variations, which indicates that sequential pattern and users' dynamic and personalized preference play an important role in location-based recommendation.
+Third, removing social relationships would degrade our model performance.
+However, the performance degradation is not significant, which means our model does not rely on social ties heavily.
+There may be two reasons: On the one hand, it may be related to our proposed graph modeling, which effectively captures spatial correlations between the related users.
+On the other hand, there is some noise (e.g., two users who have social relations differ greatly in their check-in preferences) in social relationships.
+When social ties are removed, some noise is also removed simultaneously.
+This is why PPR-Soc and PPR-Den have the similar performance.
+Fourth, PPR and PPR-GRU exhibit a decent performance compared to other variations, which indicates that sequential pattern and users' dynamic and personalized preference play an important role in location-based recommendation.

-5.7 Sensitivity of Hyper-parameters
+5.7 Sensitivity of Hyperparameters

-We now investigate the sensitivity of our model compared against three strong baselines (i.e., Rank-GeoFM, PEU-RNN, and SAE-NAD) with respect to the important parameters, including embedding dimension d, the number of recommended POIs k, and next time period τ .
-To clearly show the influence of these parameters, we report Acc@5 with different parameter settings on Foursquare and Gowalla datasets.
-Figure 3 and Fig. 4 show the experimental results.
+We now investigate the sensitivity of our models (i.e., PPR and GCN-LSTM) compared against three strong baselines (i.e., Rank-GeoFM, PEU-RNN, and SAE-NAD) with respect to the important parameters, including embedding dimension d, the number of recommended POIs k, and next time period $\tau$ .
+To clearly show the influence of these parameters, we report Acc@5 with different parameter settings on